 Vermont Law School has resumed on-campus classes for the fall.
 Masks are currently required for all community members.
 For information on campus access, health and safety protocols, and testing requirements please visit vermontlaw.edu/covid19.

 This seminar will focus on Alternative Criminal Justice Programs and Responses.
 Using a national template known as the Sequential Intercept Model, students will be introduced to evidence-based approaches and programs at every stage of the criminal justice system that provide effective alternatives to the traditional model from arrest through release from incarceration.
 Students will not only gain an in depth knowledge of regional, national and international alternative criminal justice approaches, they will also meet with and learn from leading alternative justice practitioners.

 Skills-based course focused on the Federal Rules of Criminal Procedure, the 4th, 5th, 6th and 8th amendments to the U.S. Constitution and the corresponding sections of the Vermont and New Hampshire Constitutions.
 This course will give students the opportunity to develop insight into the theoretical underpinnings of constitutional criminal law and procedure while at the same time learning the practical application of theory to practice.
+A JD Bar course.

 White Collar Crime balances black letter law with current, high-profile examples of corporate felonies and fiascos.
 Topics include: conspiracy, mail fraud, wire fraud, securities fraud, perjury, obstruction of justice, RICO, tax fraud, money laundering, and environmental crimes.
 In addition, administrative investigations, grand jury investigations, pleas, trials and sentencing will be covered.

 Explores the historical and current administration of juvenile justice in the US, including the legal and policy justifications for having a separate system for young offenders, and whether this division continues to make sense today.